Frank R. Baumgartner is the Richard J. Richardson Distinguished

 use of the death penalty in North Carolina and elsewhere, in particular

-issues of racial bias, cost, and innocence.
+issues of racial bias, cost, geographic concentration, declining use, and innocence.
 Further projects relate

 In 2011 the APSA Section on Political Organizations and Parties